DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-01-20-preventing-browser-auto-fill.md

 ## Our solution

-Our current working solution is to randomise the name attribute on page load, and restore it before submitting it.
+Our current working solution ([view on GitHub(https://github.com/DFE-Digital/register-trainee-teachers/blob/main/app/webpacker/scripts/global/disable-browser-autofill.js)]) is to randomise the name attribute on page load, and restore it before submitting it.
 As the name is randomised each time, browsers will treat it as a new field they’ve not seen before.
 We also set the autocomplete attribute to a non-standard value.
 In testing we found that `off` or any valid value would mean that this solution would not work.

 ### How to use